 Symptoms and behaviors change as dementia gets worse.
 For some people symptoms can get worse really fast.
 For others symptoms may get worse gradually-over 10 to 20 years.
-A good way to understand this is to look at how things change in the early, middle, and late stages of dementia.
+A good way to understand symptoms and behaviors is to look at how things change in the early, middle, and late stages of dementia.

-Changes in Mild Dementia
+Symptoms and Behaviors in Mild Dementia